europaphp/skeleton/src/Europa/App/readme.md

 Customizing Application Behavior
 --------------------------------

-The default setup will be good for most people, however, Europa was originally designed for the person who likes to tinker with things.
-You can modify parts of the application runner by passing in configuration options to the constructor:
+The default setup will be good for most people, however, you can modify parts of the application runner by passing in configuration options to the constructor:

     $app = new Europa\App\App([
-        'paths.root'   => '..',
-        'paths.app'    => '={root}/app',
+        'appPath'          => '../app',
-        'view.default' => 'Europa\View\Php',
+        'defaultViewClass' => 'Europa\View\Php',
-        'view.script'  => ':controller/:action',
+        'viewScriptFormat' => ':controller/:action',
-        'view.suffix'  => 'php'
+        'viewSuffix'       => 'php'
     ]);

 Due to the nature of how the `Config` component works, you could even specify a file: